Students in the Stanford ChEM-H Undergraduate Entrepreneurship Program have been awarded a grant to pursue their idea for a new biotechnology company.

 Nearly 80 percent of people worldwide will contract human papillomavirus (HPV) by age 50, and infections can lead to cervical and other cancers.
 Now, a team of computer science and molecular and cellular biology undergraduate students has been awarded a $25,000 grant from Stanford ChEM-H to develop a novel treatment for HPV, a prevalent and dangerous virus.

-The team, comprising senior computer science major Yong-hun Kim, sophomore mathematical and computational science major Christine Yang and sophomore cellular and molecular biology major Maria Suarez-Nieto, came together as part of the ChEM-H Entrepreneurship at the Chemistry-Biology Interface program.
+The team, comprising senior computer science major Yong-hun Kim, sophomore mathematical and computational science major Christine Yang and sophomore cellular and molecular biology major Maria Suarez-Nieto, came together as part of the ChEM-H Undergraduate Entrepreneurship Program.
 The program provides a unique opportunity for undergraduate students like Kim, Yang and Suarez-Nieto to translate chemistry and biology from the classroom to the clinic.
 After applying to the program in early 2018, four teams of three undergraduate students partnered with an industry mentor to identify an unmet clinical need and develop scientific and business plans.